-- Select either SSH public key or Password for the Authentication type. - a.
-If you selected Password: - Enter a memorable User name and a strong Password.
+- 1. For the Authentication type, select either SSH public key or Password. - a.
+If you selected Password: - i.
+Enter a memorable User name and a strong Password.

 Microsoft requires passwords between 12 and 72 characters with three of the following: 1 lower case character, 1 upper case character, 1 number, 1 special character.